 He is a member of the Minnesota Orthopaedic Society, the American Academy of Orthopaedic Surgeons, the Mid-America Orthopaedic Association, the American Orthopaedic Society for Sports Medicine, and the Arthroscopy Association of North America.

-Dr. Lervick sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Eden Prairie, Edina and Minneapolis.
-He is on the medical staff of Fairview Southdale Hospital and University of Minnesota Medical Center, Fairview.
+Dr. Lervick sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Edina.
+He is on the medical staff of Fairview Southdale Hospital and University of Minnesota Medical Center.

 J. Patrick Smith, MD

-Board-certified orthopedic surgeon, J. Patrick Smith, earned his medical degree from the University of Minnesota Medical School and completed his orthopaedic residency at the University of Minnesota.
+Board-certified orthopedic surgeon J. Patrick Smith, MD earned his medical degree from the University of Minnesota Medical School and completed his orthopaedic residency at the University of Minnesota.
 Since that time he has specialized in sports medicine and adult reconstructive surgery, particularly of the knee.
-He is an active member of the AOSSM, (American Orthopaedic Society for Sports Medicine).
+He is an active member of the AOSSM (American Orthopaedic Society for Sports Medicine).
 Dr. Smith also served as the fellowship program director in years past and continues to teach within the program.

 Corey A. Wulf, MD